-We have developed a pure C++ code, named \texttt{Z-code}, where the most part uses the dimension $d$ as template parameter.
-This program runs on recent Linux systems, and as been tested with \texttt{gcc} (version $\geq 4.8$) and the Intel C++ (version $\geq 14.0.1$) compilers.
-Figure \ref{bzwave2d} shows some results of computations.
+We have developed a C++ code, named \texttt{Z-code}, which operates on multi-dimensional configurations; the dimension $d$ is a template parameter for most classes and methods.
+It runs successfully on modern Linux systems, and has been tested with both \texttt{gcc} (version $4.8$ and higher) and the Intel C++ (version $14.0.1$ and higher) compilers.
+Figure \ref{bzwave2d} shows some results for the BZ problem.